danielk333/phd-course-software-development/content/handouts/writing.md

 - [Keep a Changelog](https://keepachangelog.com/en/1.1.0/) - "This project aims to be a better changelog convention."
 - [Git tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging) - How to tag in git

+## Complexity

+Another static code analyzer for python is [radon](https://radon.readthedocs.io/en/latest/).
+It measures

+> raw metrics: SLOC, comment lines, blank lines, &c.
+> Cyclomatic Complexity (i.e. McCabe’s Complexity)
+> Halstead metrics (all of them)
+> the Maintainability Index (a Visual Studio metric)

+One of the metric mentioned above is [Cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity).
+This concept basically means how many linearly independent paths you can take trough the code you executed.
+This is something that might pop up if you have an LSP that measures it and it usually means that you have a _lot_ of branching and code-calling going on in your code.
+Sometimes this is just a necessary evil, but often it can be reduced to make the calling structure of your code simpler.

 ## Examples

 Writing good examples is a bit of an art and an exercise in knowing who your user base is.
 I would recommended some simple guidelines to start with: